darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 When you activate the _clone_ or _heal_ tool, you will place one or more matching pairs of shapes on the image, each consisting of a target region to be repaired, and a source region to use to undertake that repair.
 You must first choose the shape you wish to use (you can choose from _circle_, _ellipse_, _path_ or _brush_ -- see the [drawn masks](../../darkroom/masking-and-blending/masks/drawn.md) section for details) and (except when using the path shape), an outline of the shape will appear under the cursor.

-While you hover over the image with your mouse, a small plus sign (`+`) will be shown somewhere on the image, marking where the source shape will be placed by default.
+While you hover over the image with your mouse, a small plus sign (+) will be shown somewhere on the image, marking where the source shape will be placed by default.
 This plus sign will either be in a fixed position on the image or will move about with your cursor depending on whether the last pair of shapes was placed using absolute or relative mode (see below).

 ![retouch-source-cross](./retouch/rt-source-cross.png)

 The source and target shapes can be placed onto the image in the following ways:

-- `Click` on the image to begin placing the target shape (see the [drawn masks](../../darkroom/masking-and-blending/masks/drawn.md) section for details on how to draw shapes).
-The source shape will be placed at the position of the "plus" (`+`) sign on the image and can be adjusted later.
+- Click on the image to begin placing the target shape (see the [drawn masks](../../darkroom/masking-and-blending/masks/drawn.md) section for details on how to draw shapes).
+The source shape will be placed at the position of the "plus" (+) sign on the image and can be adjusted later.

-- `Shift+click` to change the position of the source shape in "relative mode".
-The position of the "plus" (`+`) symbol will move to the clicked location.
-Then move the mouse and `Click` to begin placing the target shape.
+- Shift+click to change the position of the source shape in "relative mode".
+The position of the "plus" (+) symbol will move to the clicked location.
+Then move the mouse and Click to begin placing the target shape.
 If you place subsequent shapes without changing the target location, the source shape will be placed at the same offset from the target shape as was used for the first stroke.

-- `Ctrl+Shift+click` to change the position of the source shape in "absolute" mode.
-As above, the position of the "plus" (`+`) symbol will move to the clicked location and you can then place your target shape.
+- Ctrl+Shift+click to change the position of the source shape in "absolute" mode.
+As above, the position of the "plus" (+) symbol will move to the clicked location and you can then place your target shape.
 If you place subsequent shapes without changing the target location, exactly the same source position will be used, fixed in the absolute coordinate system of the image.

-- For _circle_ and _ellipse_ shapes only, you can simply click on the desired target location and then `drag`, releasing your mouse button when you reach the desired source location.
+- For _circle_ and _ellipse_ shapes only, you can simply click on the desired target location and then drag, releasing your mouse button when you reach the desired source location.
 This operation does not affect the placement of subsequent shapes.

 The positions of the source and target shapes may then be altered manually.